Overv/VulkanTutorial/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 not occur at the right time.
 It assumes that the transition occurs at the start of the pipeline, but we haven't acquired the image yet at that point!
 There are two ways to deal with this problem.
-We could change the `waitStages` for the `imageAvailableSemaphore` to `VK_PIPELINE_STAGE_TOP_OF_PIPELINE_BIT` to ensure that the render passes don't begin until the image is available, or we can make the render pass wait for the `VK_PIPELINE_STAGE_COLOR_ATTACHMENT_OUTPUT_BIT` stage.
+We could change the `waitStages` for the `imageAvailableSemaphore` to `VK_PIPELINE_STAGE_TOP_OF_PIPE_BIT` to ensure that the render passes don't begin until the image is available, or we can make the render pass wait for the `VK_PIPELINE_STAGE_COLOR_ATTACHMENT_OUTPUT_BIT` stage.
 I've decided to go with the second option here, because it's a good excuse to have a look at subpass dependencies and how they work.

 Subpass dependencies are specified in `VkSubpassDependency` structs.
 Go to the `createRenderPass` function and add one: